FIFO Read Binary

 This block identifies and separates data by finding unique byte sequences (headers) that mark the data.
 Each header indicates the start of a fixed length binary message.
 If the same header has arrived in the FIFO more than once since the block was last executed, the block will discard the older data and only return the latest instance of the header.
 In this way, the block catches up with data that arrives faster than the block executes.

 contains the following examples that illustrate how to use the FIFO

 Read HDRS block:

 Enter the headers that you want the block to look for in a block

 of data from the FIFO.
 Enter each header as an element in a cell array

-either as a quoted string or a concatenation with
+either as a quoted character vector or a concatenation with

 non-printable byte patterns.